eosrio/hyperion-docs/docs/install.md

 ```

 ##### 6. Security
-By default, elasticsearch comes withou password configured.
+By default, elasticsearch comes without a password configured.
 To avoid security problems, we recommend to
 enable the security pack on elasticsearch.

 To do that, add `xpack.security.enabled: true` to the end of `/etc/elasticsearch/elasticsearch.yml` file.